Bilkis case: Cong asks if PM Modi approved of Guj govt decision | Politics

 The Congress on Wednesday stepped up its attack on Prime Minister Narendra Modi over the release of the convicts in the Bilkis Bano case, asking whether he approved of the Gujarat government's decision.

-The opposition party asked what action the prime minister will take against the Gujarat chief minister if the Centre's concurrence has not been sought.
+The opposition party asked what action the prime minister would take against the Gujarat chief minister if the Centre's concurrence had not been sought.

 Congress leader Rahul Gandhi said the entire country is seeing the difference between the prime minister's words and deeds.